-Figure 3: The transmission, reflection and total spectrum of different polarized photons are plotted as a function of the detuning when the nanocavity nonlocally couples with the CRW and dissipation is considered.
+Fig. 3.
+The transmission, reflection and total spectrum of different polarized photons are plotted as a function of the detuning when the nanocavity nonlocally couples with the CRW and dissipation is considered.

-area surrounded by the green dashed line is smaller than those surrounded by the other two lines while it becomes larger than others in Figs. 3(b)-3(d).
-In Fig. 3(e), the area surrounded by the green dashed line is larger than the others.
-This indicates that improving the quality of the nanocavity and reducing the nanocavity decay rate will play important role in reducing the losses of photons.
+In Fig. 3, the effects of dissipation on single photon scattering is plotted for nonlocal coupling.
+The transmission spectrum, reflection spectrum, and photon flux of photons with different polarizations are not symmetric about the zero detuning.
+In Fig. 3(a), the positions of the two peaks and three troughs near zero detuning in T_H are shifted to large values of detuning $E_k - \omega_e$.
+The area surrounded by the green dashed line is smaller than those surrounded by the other two lines while it becomes larger than others in Figs. 3(b)-3(d).
+In Fig. 3(e), the area surrounded by the green dashed line is indicates that improving the quality of the nanocavity and reducing the nanocavity decay rate will play important role in reducing the losses of photons.

-3 Conclusion
+3. Conclusion